spider-rs/spider-nodejs/README.md

 import { Website } from "@spider-rs/spider-rs";

 const website = new Website("https://rsseau.fr")
-  .withHeaders({
-    authorization: "somerandomjwt",
-  })
   .withBudget({
-    // max request 20 pages for the website
     "*": 20,
-    // limit only 10 pages on the docs paths
     "/docs": 10
   })
   // you can use regex or string matches to ignore paths